spothero/ace/UPGRADING.md

 ## New Features
 ### Adjust Webpack Client Log Levels
 Added the ability to set the [clientLogLevel](https://webpack.js.org/configuration/dev-server/#devserver-clientloglevel) for a webpack dev server to control messages in DevTools on the client.
-This setting is in the *settings.js* file under `webpack.clientLogLevel` and is set to `'none'` by default.
+This setting is in the *settings.js* file under `webpack.client.clientLogLevel` and is set to `'none'` by default.

 ## Breaking Changes
+### Refactored Settings & Code File Structure
+In preparation for new features, the file structure needed to be changed to allow easier long term maintenance.
+Along with it, the *settings.js* file was also updated so that the settings make sense to the new setup.
+We understand this is not a small change and we did not make this lightheadrtedly.
+Unfortunately, the prior structure did not allow for easy expansion and additions and we're confident the new structure will bring an easier way to deal with enhancements.

+In the short term, its best to either run the update process or scaffold a new ACE project and update the files/configuration from the old format as necessary.

 ### Removed `concurrently` Package Usage
 In prior versions when running Cypress through `npm test`, the Cypress UI would show a warning that the server `baseUrl` could not be verified.
 The `concurrently` package has been replaced with `wait-on` so that Cypress is not run until the webpack server has spun up to avoid that warning.